rix133/flutter_bird_colony/README.md

 ## Authors

- See to commit history for a list of authors.
+See the contributors in github for a list of authors.

 ## License

-This project is licensed under the MIT License.
+This project will be licensed under the MIT License.
 See the LICENSE file for details.